The Fine (and Hazy) Line between Tax Avoidance and Tax Evasion

 Avoidance behavior is typically an indication of the substitution effect and of ability to utilize the tax code to your advantage.
 Early, in 2007 Bradley Birkenfeld, a UBS banker, informed United states about the usage of UBS accounts as tax shelters.
 This activity allowed many US citizens to camouflage their income from the IRS, which can typically be construed as an avoidance scheme but was later categorized as an aid to hide taxable assets by opening offshore accounts.
 After one year, Switzerland bank accounts accuse UBS of tax evasion.
 Post the infamous UBS incident IRS in late 2009, initiated a program namely, Voluntary Disclosure Program as an incentive for those who will disclose their foreign accounts for evading taxes.
 Currently, in the US, tax avoidance is a legal practice, but the restriction applies to tax evasion.

-The Disclosure of Tax Avoidance Scheme (DOTAS) in the UK is a recent development as far as tax avoidance is concerned.
+The Disclosure of Tax Avoidance Scheme (DTAS) in the UK is a recent development as far as tax avoidance is concerned.
 The legislative framework introduced by the HM Revenue and Customs (HMRC) which updates the customs department about new tax avoidance schemes currently in circulation.
-DOTAS rules are lengthy and complicated, and as soon as it is presumed that a person can obtain a tax advantage, thedisclosure regarding details of the arrangementreferred to HMRC.
-The HMRC's stringent tax avoidance rulesdesignedin such a way that not only the taxpayer but the accountants, consultants, and lawyers fall under the same purview as of the taxpayer.
+DTAS rules are lengthy and complicated, and as soon as it is presumed that a person can obtain a tax advantage, thedisclosure regarding details of the arrangements referred to HMRC.
+The HMRC's stringent tax avoidance rules designed in such a way that not only the taxpayer but the accountants, consultants, and lawyers fall under the same purview as of the taxpayer.
 The prevalence of tax avoidance schemes and rules in almost all major countries has been successful in convincing governments that it is a difficult battle against tax evasion and tax avoidance.

 UAE battle against tax evasion

-The OECD (Overseas Economic Cooperation and Development), recently implemented Common Reporting Standard (CRS), a new reporting system to trace and monitor tax evading nationals overseas.
-CRS corresponds to FATCA (Foreign Account Tax Compliance Act) in the United States.
+The Organization for Economic Co-operation and Development (OECD), recently implemented Common Reporting Standard (CRS), a new reporting system to trace and monitor tax evading nationals overseas.
+CRS corresponds to Foreign Account Tax Compliance Act (FATCA) in the United States.
 CRS is a programme launched by OECD to which UAE, India, Canada, Turkey, Indonesia and other countries are signatories.
 Even though the UAE is relatively new to the taxation arena, the nation has already joined the battleground against the tax evaders to curb tax evasion.
 The convention signed under OECD provides all possible assistance in tax-related matters such as tax examinations, tax collection, automatic exchange, and tax examinations abroad.
 CRS is a step ahead to defeat the tax evaders as the system enables the authority to keep a record of information exchanged between the countries regarding individuals and expat bank accounts, including all the details of interest and income earned outside the territory.

 The UAE government has not implemented technical provisions that distinguish between tax evasion and tax avoidance since the country was considered a tax haven for the many previous years.
 However, the implementation of value added tax in the state is expected to bring thorns in the corporate garden of the UAE.
 But only time can tell about the differences that VAT may bring about in the taxation regime in the country.